OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

 	})();
 	````

-1. Now it's time to test the app using the Visual Studio debugger.
+1. Now it's time to test the add-in using the Visual Studio debugger.
 Press the **{F5}** key to run the project in the Visual Studio debugger.
-The debugger should launch Microsoft Excel 2013 and you should see your **LoanAppraisal** app in the task pane on the right side of a new Excel workbook as shown in the following screenshot.
+The debugger should launch Microsoft Excel 2013 and you should see your **LoanAppraisal** app in the task pane on the right side of a new Excel workbook, as shown in the following screenshot.

 	![](Images/Fig07.png)

-1. Close Microsoft Excel to terminate your debugging session and return to Visual Studio.
+1. Close Microsoft Excel to end your debugging session and return to Visual Studio.

-## Exercise 2: Adding a Test Document to an Apps for Office project
+## Exercise 2: Adding a Test Document to an Office Add-ins project
 *In this exercise you continue to work on the LoanAppraisal project you created in the previous lab by integrating a preexisting Excel workbook into the development process.
-This will make it possible for you to develop an app binds to named ranges within the workbook.*
+This will make it possible for you to develop an add-in that binds to named ranges within the workbook.*

-1. Ensure that you still have the **LoanAppraisal** app project opened in Visual Studio.
+1. Ensure that you still have the **LoanAppraisal** project opened in Visual Studio.
 1. Download [**TestDoc.xlsx**](Starter Files/TestDoc.xlsx?raw=true).
-1. Double-click on **TestDoc.xlsx** to open the workbook in Microsoft Excel.
-You should see that the workbook provides morgage loan information and a chart as shown in the following scrrenshot.
+1. Double-click **TestDoc.xlsx** to open the workbook in Microsoft Excel.
+You should see that the workbook provides morgage loan information and a chart, as shown in the following scrrenshot.

 	![](Images/Fig08.png)

 1. Close **TestDoc.xlsx** and also close Microsoft Excel.
 1. Add the file **TestDoc.xlsx** into the **LoanAppraisal** project.
-The easiest you to do this is to copy the file to the clipboard in Windows Explorer and then to paste it into the root of the the **LoanAppraisal** project.
-When you are done, you should be able to see **TestDoc.xlsx** at the root of the the **LoanAppraisal** project righ below **LoanAppraisalManifest** as shown in the following screenshot.
+The easiest way for you to do this is to copy the file to the clipboard in Windows Explorer and then to paste it into the root of the the **LoanAppraisal** project.
+When you are done, you should be able to see **TestDoc.xlsx** at the root of the the **LoanAppraisal** project, right below **LoanAppraisalManifest**, as shown in the following screenshot.

 	![](Images/Fig09.png)